If you have read any of my early submissions here in Wood News and to the

 Crescent Machinery was eventually bought by Delta Rockwell, so I am just fine with keeping things "in the family" so to speak.

 I know it sounds like madness to swap out a 6 inch jointer for one that has twice its capacity in a shop coming in at 250 square feet.
 Trust me, I had to really work hard to wrap my head around it too.
 As it turns out though, the only dimension that really changes is the length of the tables, by quite a bit I admit, but not so much as to limit my workflow or to cause the need for any gymnastics when jointing pieces.

 Miraculously, it is a perfect fit for both the shop space, and for my work habits.

 I will not gloat by revealing what I bought this machine for.
 Suffice to say it was a VERY low number.
 The previous owner was switching from working wood in retirement, to working on classic cars, and wanted this thing GONE.

 I am excited to get this thing into my shop soon.
 The purchase price included it being shipped to my house by the previous owner, as he has a child that lives near me.
 His visit with her, and the delivery of my new-to-me, Nimitz class, jointer should be happening just about the time you are reading this.

 To say I am like a kid on Christmas morning is putting it mildly…...I'm giddy.

 I will plan to do a follow up on this once I get it here and tuned up.
 Watch this column in the coming months.

 John McBride is a professional woodwright, blogger, and writer, living and working joyfully and with abandon in Denver, Colorado.
-He welcomes comments and dialogue with those who read his pieces.
-Please feel free to drop him a line at email@example.com.
+He welcomes feedback and connecting with those who read his ramblings, and can be reached

 Return to the Wood News Online front page